Keyboard shortcuts

 Server Configuration

-The server section configures connection to the Radar server:
+The server section configures connection to the Radar server.
+Generate an API key from the Radar dashboard under Settings > Access Keys.

 server: